webaverse/app/docs/architecture.md

 * Components are organized under `/ui/components`.

+* Pages are organized under `/ui/pages`.

+* Layouts are organized under `/ui/layouts`.

 * Shared models are kept in `/ui/models`.

 * Styles are imported hierarchically from `/ui/style.css`.
 Theming and global variables are defined in the root scope of this document.

 * Individual stylesheets are kept in their corresponding component's directory.

+Layouts are components which behave as frames and contain pages.
+Pages are components that are meant to be displayed one at a time, and are comprised of child components.
+Components are basic reusable mithril components.
+They can be grouped under directories containing similar components.

 #### Style